Jonathan2251/lbd/source/gpu.rst

-2. After gpu driver executing glsl on-line compiling, driver read this metadata from compiled binary file and maintain a table of {name, SamplerType} for each 'sampler uniform variable'.
+2. After gpu driver executing glsl on-line compiling, driver read this metadata from compiled binary file and maintain a table of {name, type, location} for each 'sampler uniform variable'.
+Driver also fill this information to Texture Desciptor in GPU's memory.

 3. Api,